The Real McCoy Airport: A Jet Charters’ History of Two Orlando Airport Codes

 McCoy AFB served as a deployment and training base for the 306 Strategic Wing (formerly the 306 Bombardment Wing), who conducted bombing raids in support of the U.S. and its allied ground forces during the Vietnam War.
 The base was closed at the end of the war in 1975 and later sold, for the sum of $1, to the City of Orlando.
 Turned over to the Greater Orlando Aviation Authority, sections of McCoy AFB are now used for both the Orlando International Airport as well as Orlando Executive Airport.
 Today, both airports annually serve more than 44 million passengers, who travel by both commercial and private jet charters to get to major tourist destinations such as Disneyworld as well as to do business in Central Florida.
 For more information on Stratos Jet Charters’ home base, read: In the Spotlight: Orlando Executive Airport.
 Soar higher when you fly with Stratos Jet Charters, the leading private jet charter agency for those traveling in and out of Florida and throughout the world.
 We source the best private jets for your needs, following the most stringent safety practices as a certified ARGUS dealer.
 Call us today at 888-593-9066 or start your quote!

-Are you ready to book your Los Angeles to Sydney charter flight yet?
+Are you ready to book your New York and Washington DC charter flight yet?

 Our friendly, expert air charter agents are here to answer questions or start your quote today.
 Don`t wait, call now and we'll get you on your way to your destination!Call 888-593-9066